-To find out where your polling station is, go here: https://wheredoivote.co.uk/
+- To find out where your polling station is, see here

-To find out who the candidates are, go here: https://whocanivotefor.co.uk/
+- To find out who the candidates are, see here

 We have drafted an email/letter that you could send them – see here.
-Our manifesto, Stand up for our local countryside, can be found here if you would like to include it.
-And you can see our short video here: https://www.cpre.org.uk/magazine/features/item/5097-how-to-make-a-difference-in-the-local-elections
+Our manifesto, Stand Up For Our Local Countryside, can be found here if you would like to include it.
+And you can see our short video here

-In line with the manifesto, we ask you to think about supporting the policies which support Kent’s countryside in the following ways:
+In line with the manifesto, we ask you to think about supporting the policies that support Kent’s countryside in the following ways: